Eddie Vedder

-Eddie Jerome Vedder (born Edward Louis Severson III; December 23, 1964) is an American singer, musician, and songwriter best known as the lead vocalist and one of three guitarists of the rock band Pearl Jam.
-He also appeared as a guest vocalist in Temple of the Dog, the one-off tribute band dedicated to the late singer Andrew Wood.
+Eddie Jerome Vedder (born Edward Louis Severson III, December 23, 1964) is an American singer, musician, and songwriter.
+He is the lead vocalist, primary lyricist, and one of three guitarists for the rock band Pearl Jam.
+He was previously a guest vocalist for supergroup Temple of the Dog, a tribute band dedicated to singer Andrew Wood.

-Vedder is known for his powerful baritone vocals.
-He was ranked number 7 on a list of "Best Lead Singers of All Time", based on a readers' poll compiled by Rolling Stone.

 In 2007, Vedder released his first solo album as a soundtrack for the film Into the Wild (2007).
 His second album, Ukulele Songs, and a live DVD titled Water on the Road were released in 2011.
 His third solo album Earthling was released in 2022.
+In late June 2024, Vedder released a single cover of The English Beat's "Save It for Later" for the TV series The Bear.

+Vedder, who is known for his baritone vocals, was ranked seventh on a list of "Best Lead Singers of All Time", based on a readers' poll compiled by Rolling Stone.
 In 2017, Vedder was inducted into the Rock and Roll Hall of Fame as a member of Pearl Jam.